-Celldex Therapeutics, Inc. (the "Company" or "Celldex") is a biopharmaceutical company focused on the development and commercialization of several immunotherapy technologies and other cancer-targeting biologics.
-The Company is primarily focusing its efforts and resources on the continued research and development of CDX-1140, CDX-3379, CDX-0159 and CDX-527.
+Celldex Therapeutics, Inc. (the "Company" or "Celldex") is a biopharmaceutical company dedicated to developing therapeutic monoclonal and bispecific antibodies that address diseases for which available treatments are inadequate.
+The Company is primarily focusing its efforts and resources on the continued research and development of CDX-0159, CDX-1140 and CDX-527.